fuse-box/fuse-box/docs/devserver.md

 You don't need to specify any parameters if you don't like.
 FuseBox will automatically serve your `build` folder, which is `build/` (in the case above)

 You will get `express` application running and a `socket` server bound to the same port.
-To change the port provide the `port` option.
+To change the port provide `port` option.

 ```
 devServer(">index.ts", {